AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 1. Specify a **[!UICONTROL Configuration Container]**.
 You can choose a **[!UICONTROL Configuration Container]** that contains configuration details of Adobe Font for your account.
 You can also leave the option blank for now and specify the details later from [theme properties](#metadata-of-a-theme).

 1. Click **[!UICONTROL Create]** and then click **[!UICONTROL Edit]** to open the theme in Theme Editor, or click **[!UICONTROL Done]** to return to the themes page.

+### Difference from themes on Experience Manager 6.5 Forms and previous versions {#difference-in-themes}

+Themes created on a Cloud Service instance:

+* Has version number 2.

+* Are stored at `/content/dam/formsanddocuments-themes/<theme-name>/`

+* Do not provide client-library option.
+You cannot specify a client library category and path.

+* Do not have write and update permissions on /apps location (Forms-user group does not have write and update permission on /apps location).

+* Before uploading a theme created on Experience Manager 6.5 Forms or previous versions to a Cloud Service instance, manually change the client library location to <?>.
+You can make the change on your Experience Manager 6.5 Forms or previous versions instance.
+Also, change the name of the category.
+If the name is not changed, an error `theme with same category name exists` might occur.
+When you change the category name, it does not impact the adaptive forms that use the theme.

 ### Downloading a theme {#downloading-a-theme}